Gauhati Town Club

 Gauhati Town Club is an Indian multi sports club based in Guwahati, Assam.
-Founded in 1906, the club had participated in the I-League 2nd Division, then second highest level football in India, for two seasons.
-It currently plays in the GSA Super Division Football League and Youth League.
-The Gauhati Town Club Football Academy was set up to identify, train and nurture the local talents of northeast India at grassroots level.
-It has highly equipped infrastructure.
+Founded in 1906, the club had participated in the I-League 2, then second highest level football in India, for two seasons.
+It currently plays in the Guwahati Premier Football League, GSA A Division Football League and Youth League.

 History

 1906–2010

 Gauhati Town Club is one of the oldest and the premier sporting organizations in the north-east.
 It was born at the initiative of a dedicated group of sports-lovers including Captain L. B. Scott, I.M.S., who was a civil surgeon, Dr. H.K.
 Das, an assistant surgeon and founding secretary of the club; Sir Saiyid Saadullah, an eminent lawyer, and Khan Saheb Khalilur Rahman.
 Significantly, the club was essentially instrumental in introducing the coveted Bordoloi Trophy tournament, initially played at the Judges' Field from 1952 to 1957.
 Ranji Trophy cricket matches were also played at the same venue.